Transcript: Views, Kamma, Judgment

 You never want to tell yourself that it’s actually for your benefit or it’s actually pleasurable, or it’s actually the right thing to do.
 You just keep telling yourself, no, that wasn’t the right thing to do, and you’ll be right.
 That’s the thing you get to.
 That’s what it means, right view.
 You get to be right the whole time.

-Mental karma, vocal karma, physical action.
+Mental kamma, vocal kamma, physical action.
 And yeah, if you keep telling yourself, this is good, this is good, you may eventually tell other people, this is good.
-And if it’s something that’s bad, then that’s particularly bad karma.
+And if it’s something that’s bad, then that’s particularly bad kamma.

 So you have to just watch them as they go through that horrible cycle on their own and maybe never get out of it.
 These are the dangers that we see where cultivating wrong view can lead to wrong speech.
 Giving people bad advice and pointing them in the wrong direction.
 When you look over the amount of time and the amount of suffering that’s generated, that’s way more suffering than just you doing it yourself.
 Because when you’re doing something bad yourself, once you stop, the suffering stops.